shimspedy/sengov/content/states/new-york/scott-bendett/_index.md

 seo_title: "contact Representative Scott Bendett"
 subheader:
      greeting: Contact Representative Scott Bendett
      description: Scott Bendett is an American politician from New York who has represented the New York State Assembly's 107th district since 2023.
-The district consists of most of Rensselaer County and portions of Washington and Columbia counties.
+The district is comprised of parts of Columbia, Rensselaer, and Washington counties, as well as the town of Bethlehem in Albany County.
 description: Contact Representative Scott Bendett of New York.
 Contact information for Scott Bendett includes email address, phone number, and mailing address.
 image: scott-bendett.jpeg
 video: